AppleseedApp/learn/docs/index.md

 # Learn.AppleseedApp.com

-This documentation site is for Users, Builders, Designers, Developers, and Administrators of Appleseed Portal.
+This documentation site is for Users, Builders, Designers, Developers, and Administrators of Appleseed Framework and applications that are built on the Appleseed Framework.

 ## User Guide